ddeeproton2/ChatPGP/README.md

 and then ask to ChatGPT or other AI how to install apache2 (with SSL), mysqld, node and tor :)

-## Auto start desktop with Termux, to connect after on Termuux:X11
+## Android - Auto start desktop with Termux, and Termux:X11 applications

 if you want to start the desktop with Termux.